 In achieving full reparation, international law distinguishes between damages at large and compensation for lawful expropriation.
 Compensation standards are typically codified in investment treaties, whereas damages awards derive from customary international law as defined by international courts and tribunals.

 The distinction between compensation and damages is important.
 The party whose assets have been the subject of wrongful conduct may be entitled to remedies such as restitution in kind and enhanced damages, which may not be available in permitted expropriation.
-Moreover, absent such distinction, states would face the same consequences regardless of the illegality of their conduct.
+Moreover, without such distinction, states would face the same consequences regardless of the illegality of their conduct.
 Such a result would provide no incentive for states to act in accordance with the law.

 This chapter is structured in four sections that follow this introduction.
 The first section sets out the basic principles of customary international law derived from Chorzów.
 The second section discusses treaty-based compensation as a remedy for lawful expropriation.
 The third section analyses issues that can have a significant impact on valuation, such as the choice of valuation methodology or valuation date, and the inclusion of country risk as an element of the discount rate.
-The fourth and final section offers concluding remarks.
+The final section offers concluding remarks.

 International law principles